Icelandic moss plant. For the cardiovascular system. Use for cough

 Gallery: cetraria (25 photos)

-Moss treatment has been familiar to people since time immemorial.
-Science knows anti-inflammatory and antiseptic properties plants for diseases respiratory system preparations from cetraria have a softening effect, dilute sputum and remove it from the bronchi.
+Treatment with moss has been known to people since time immemorial.
+Science knows anti-inflammatory and antiseptic properties plants for diseases respiratory system Cetraria preparations have a softening effect, dilute mucus and remove it from the bronchi.

-With the help of the described lichen, it is possible to treat such ailments as tuberculosis, bronchitis, pneumonia due to active ingredients moss.
+With the help of the described lichen, you can treat ailments such as tuberculosis, bronchitis, pneumonia thanks to active components moss.

-Medicines made from Icelandic moss are recommended to treat inflammation of the mouth, and they can also reduce hoarseness in bronchitis.
+Medicines made from Icelandic moss are recommended to treat inflammation of the mouth, and they can also reduce hoarseness due to bronchitis.
 Decoctions are prepared from dry raw materials to help treat diseases of the digestive system.
-They gently envelop the mucous membrane, heal stomach ulcers.
-Cetraria is also effective in diarrhea, as the astringent compounds help to establish a natural process.
+They gently envelop the mucous membrane and heal stomach ulcers.
+Cetraria is also effective for diarrhea, as astringent compounds help to establish a natural process.

-Medicines made from Icelandic moss are recommended to treat inflammation of the mouth, and they can also reduce hoarseness in bronchitis
+Medicines made from Icelandic moss are recommended to be taken to treat inflammation of the mouth, and they can also reduce hoarseness due to bronchitis

-It is known that this plant can negatively affect pathogens and inhibit the process of their reproduction, which means that cetraria can be considered natural antibiotic.
+It is known that this plant is capable of negatively affecting pathogenic microorganisms and inhibiting the process of their reproduction, which means that cetraria can be considered natural antibiotic.
 This herb treats diseases caused by staphylococci, streptococci and other dangerous microbes.
-Moss compresses are used as an external agent. to get rid of breakouts and acne, and also the plant heals burns and abrasions.
+Moss compresses are used as an external remedy. that relieve rashes and acne, and the plant also heals burns and abrasions.

-Cetraria raises immunity, so after suffering serious illnesses shows the use of the plant as a useful supplement.
-With oncological ailments, preparations from Icelandic moss inhibit growth pathological cells, fight free radicals and improve well-being.
+Cetraria boosts immunity, so after suffering serious illnesses the use of the plant as a useful supplement is shown.
+For oncological diseases, preparations from Icelandic moss inhibit growth pathological cells, fight free radicals and improve well-being.

-Thus, the use of cetraria in medicine is fully justified and helps to cure many diseases.
+Thus, the use of cetraria in medicine is completely justified and helps to cure many diseases.

-Moss compresses are used as an external agent.
+Moss compresses are used as an external remedy.

-Pregnant women are not prohibited from using products with the addition of Icelandic moss, however, specialist advice in this case will not be superfluous.
-This plant helps to eliminate sore throat, cough and other symptoms of a cold, it can be taken at any stage of pregnancy with the permission of the attending physician.
-The convenient form of the drug in tablets makes it simple application, and the components that make up the cetraria help to cope with the signs of toxicosis.
+Pregnant women are not prohibited from using products with the addition of Icelandic moss, however, consultation with a specialist in this case will not be superfluous.
+This plant helps eliminate sore throat, cough and other cold symptoms; it can be taken at any stage of pregnancy with the permission of the attending physician.
+The convenient form of the drug in tablets makes it application is simple, and the components that make up cetraria help cope with the signs of toxicosis.

-During lactation, medicinal moss successfully replaces prohibited drugs for sore throats and other diseases of the upper respiratory tract, this remedy can be used without fear in the absence of allergies.
+During lactation, medicinal moss successfully replaces prohibited medications for sore throat and other diseases of the upper respiratory tract; this remedy can be used without fear in the absence of allergies.

 Cetraria is rich in various biological substances and elements, and the excellent nutritional properties of the plant are due to the high content of carbohydrates in it.
-Chitin in the composition of lichen improves the peristalsis of the gastrointestinal tract, as well as Icelandic moss is saturated with the following substances:
+Chitin in the composition of lichen improves peristalsis of the gastrointestinal tract, as well as Icelandic moss is rich in the following substances:

 • usnic acid;